dushanprojects/containerinfo/README.md

 # Project Overview
-Repository for Query Container Resource Information The code resides within the api directory.
+Repository for Query Container Resource Information.
+The code resides within the api directory.

 ## Building and Scaning Docker Image: